 One thing I’ve been most excited about since leaving my job is having more time to read more.
 My bookshelf is overflowing already and there is no shortage of amazing new things to read coming out all the time.
-I prefer a mix of science fiction, biographies and anything in the
+I prefer a mix of science fiction, biographies and anything in the self improvement section.

 Self-improvement comes in a lot of forms.
 There are books that will help you wake up earlier, develop more grit or learn the secrets of tidying up.
 One area of self-improvement I don’t see covered as much is around the broader umbrella of life-goals and organization.

 When I was lucky enough to receive an advanced copy of Work Optional: Retire Early the Non-Penny-Pinching Way by Tanja Hester (from OurNextLife.com), I assumed I would be reading a finance book.
 I was pleasantly surprised to find a guide to organizing a life that incorporates a financial guide, a vision plan, and purpose-filled life.
 This is my overall takeaway from reading that book!

 I spent about 2 weeks reading Work Optional to start my days, which offered relaxation and focused introduction to my first month sleeping in.